OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

-##### Anti-Native-Debugging Examples
+#### Traditional Anti-Debugging

-Most Anti-JDWP tricks (which may be safe for timer-based checks) won't catch classical, ptrace-based debuggers, so other defenses are necessary.
-Many "traditional" Linux anti-debugging tricks are used in this situation.
+Most JDWP anti-debugging tricks (which may be safe for timer-based checks) won't catch classical, ptrace-based debuggers, so other defenses are necessary.
+Many _traditional_ Linux anti-debugging tricks are used in this situation.

-###### Checking TracerPid
+##### Checking TracerPid

 When the `ptrace` system call is used to attach to a process, the "TracerPid" field in the status file of the debugged process shows the PID of the attaching process.
 The default value of "TracerPid" is 0 (no process attached).
 Consequently, finding anything other than 0 in that field is a sign of debugging or other ptrace shenanigans.